 - Incident response time — Evaluate how quickly your team detects and responds to security events.

-- Frequency of policy violation — Monitor how often users attempt to access restricted systems, use insecure password sharing channels, or bypass security controls.
+- Frequency of policy violation — Monitor how often users attempt to access restricted systems, use insecure password-sharing channels, or bypass security controls.

 - Security training completion rate — Track employee engagement with cybersecurity awareness programs and conduct evaluations to monitor their progress.